quasarframework/quasar-ui-qmarkdown/demo/src/markdown/markdown.md

 - Titles
 - Typography

+## Loaders
+- markdown (.md) loader that can load your markdown as text to be processed by QMarkdown
+- vue+markdown (.vmd) loader that can process markdown, then hand off to Vue to be processed

+## Front-Matter
+- The front-matter functonality is only available to vue+markdown (`.vmd`) files.

+## Utility Functions
+- `getTagParts` that can process a Vue SFC file and return the `template`, `script` and `style` parts

 # Install
 To add this App Extension to your Quasar application, run the following (in your Quasar app folder):
 ```